Last updated on May 27th, 2023 at 05:05 pm

 Benefits of Castor Oil for Hair (Cold Pressed):

 - Prevents hair loss

-Benefits of Apricot Oil (Cold Pressed):
+Benefits of Apricot Oil for Hair (Cold Pressed):

 - Stimulates the hair follicles to promote hair growth